Gun-spec/TinyLang/SECURITY.md

 ### Choice 2 - Go Private and Complex
 1- Click on Security and Quality

-2- Click Advisories
+2- Click Report Vulnerability

-3- Open Draft Advisory

-4- Fill the entire forms
+3- Fill the entire forms

-5- Click Create draft security advisory.
+4- Click Create draft security advisory.
 ## What to expect if my report was accepted?
 Expect Updates on your report
 * Current Progress